 If you use the Services to access content that has been protected with Microsoft Digital Rights Management (DRM), it may automatically request media usage rights from an online rights server and download and install DRM updates in order to let you play the content.
 See the DRM information in the Microsoft Silverlight Privacy Statement for more information.

 Whether your live TV viewing history is available to Microsoft depends on what live TV viewing app you use.
 If you use the Xbox TV App, there is a customer control allowing adults to choose whether we may collect information about live TV they watch through Xbox in order to provide them with recommendations and to improve the service.
+We may also collect TV viewing history from your console in a way that doesn’t identify you or others.
 We do not allow children or teens to choose to send us this information.

 If you use a TV viewing application from another company, your privacy settings with that company (if any) determine whether that publisher may send your viewing history to Microsoft.